- Call Customer Service:

 Instructions to License Online

-If you are not eligible for online licensing, you no longer have the reference number from your notice, or you prefer to pay by another method, click here to view your other payment options.
+If you prefer to pay by another method, click here to view your other payment options.

 Required Paperwork